Railway Museum (Netherlands)

 The Railway Museum (Het Spoorwegmuseum) in Utrecht is the Dutch national railway museum.
 It was established in 1927 and since 1954 has been housed in the former Maliebaan station.

 History

-The museum was established in 1927 and was initially located in one of the main buildings of the Nederlandse Spoorwegen (Dutch National Railway) in Utrecht.
+The museum was established in 1927 and was initially located in one of the main buildings of the Nederlandse Spoorwegen (NS, Dutch Railways) in Utrecht.
 At that time, the collection consisted mostly of pictures, documents, and small objects.
 In the 1930s the first steps were taken to conserve old historically significant rail equipment.
 A portion of this collection was lost during World War II.

 Maliebaan station

 The collection was briefly located in the Rijksmuseum in Amsterdam, but in the 1950s the museum was moved back to Utrecht.
 Maliebaan station, which had been closed in 1939, was found to be a suitable site.
 The building was remodeled, and in 1954 the museum reopened there.
 In this location there was far more room to exhibit the entire collection to the public, including historical rail equipment.
 Until 2003, a long line of historic steam locomotives on track one of the station was one of the most distinctive aspects of the exhibit.